-(a) Applicability.
-This section provides the permitting and development order requirements for all excavations except:

-- (1) The removal of surplus material generated from the construction of roads, sewer lines, storm sewers, water mains, or other utilities; - (2) Moving materials for purposes of surface water drainage (swales, ditches, or dry retention), provided that excavated materials are not removed from the premises; - (3) The temporary removal of topsoil from a lot for landscaping purposes; or - (4) The removal of surplus material resulting from the excavation of a building foundation or swimming pool that is authorized by a valid building permit.

-(b) Excavation types and required approvals.
+- (a) Applicability.
+This section provides the permitting and development order requirements for all excavations except: - (1) The removal of surplus material generated from the construction of roads, sewer lines, storm sewers, water mains, or other utilities; - (2) Moving materials for purposes of surface water drainage (swales, ditches, or dry retention), provided that excavated materials are not removed from the premises; - (3) The temporary removal of topsoil from a lot for landscaping purposes; or - (4) The removal of surplus material resulting from the excavation of a building foundation or swimming pool that is authorized by a valid building permit. - (b) Excavation types and required approvals.
 Excavations are generally constructed for stormwater retention or as a development site amenity.
-Except as specifically provided in this chapter:

-- (1) All excavations require a development order and are also subject to permitting requirements of SFWMD; and - (2) Excavations whose fill material will be relocated off the development site may be required to obtain planned development zoning in accordance with ch.
-34, article III, division 6.

-(c) Standards.
-All new excavations regulated by this section will be subject to the following standards:

-- (1) Setbacks for excavations. - a.
+Except as specifically provided in this chapter: - (1) All excavations require a development order and are also subject to permitting requirements of SFWMD; and - (2) Excavations whose fill material will be relocated off the development site may be required to obtain planned development zoning in accordance with ch.
+34, article III, division 6. - (c) Standards.
+All new excavations regulated by this section will be subject to the following standards: - (1) Setbacks for excavations. - a.
 No excavations will be allowed within: - 1.
 Twenty-five feet of an existing street right-of-way line or easement for a local street; - 2.
 Fifty feet of any private property line under separate ownership unless granted an administrative deviation in accordance with § 10-104.
-In no event may the setback for an excavation from a private property line may be less than 25 feet.
-This setback does not apply to lots developed concurrently with the excavation for water retention when part of a development order.
+In no event may the setback for an excavation from a private property

+- line may be less than 25 feet.
+This setback does not apply to lots developed concurrently with the excavation for water retention when part of a development order. - b.
-- b.
 All excavation setbacks must be measured from the mean high water (MHW) or the waterbody control elevation line. - (2) Maximum controlled water depth.
 Excavations may not have a controlled water depth greater than 12 feet. - (3) Excavation bank slopes.
-The design of shorelines of excavations must be sinuous rather than straight, as described in division 6 of this article.
+The design of shorelines of excavations must be sinuous rather than straight to provide increased length and diversity of the littoral zone.
+Sinuous means serpentine, bending in and out, wavy, or winding.
 The banks of all excavations regulated by this section must be sloped at a ratio not greater than 4 horizontal to 1 vertical from the top of the excavation to a water depth of 4 feet below the dry season water table.
 The slopes must be not greater than 2 horizontal to 1 vertical thereafter. except where the director determines that geologic conditions would permit a stable slope at steeper than a 2 to 1 ratio.
-Excavation bank slopes must comply with the shoreline configuration, slope requirements, and planting requirements for mimicking natural systems as specified in § 10-418.
+Excavation bank slopes must comply with the shoreline configuration, slope requirements, and planting requirements for mimicking natural systems as specified in § 10-418 of Lee County's land development code.

-Cross reference(s)--Excavations generally, § 34-1651 et seq.
+Cross reference(s)--Excavations generally, § 34-1651.